 Our experience with physical modeling of pump stations is reinforced by considerable research by our staff in the area of vortex formation and suppression, and scale effects on vortices in Froude models.
 Papers on scale effects on vortex flows and other topics related to intakes are regularly presented at national and international meetings, and are routinely featured in professional and industry publications.
 In addition, members of our staff have also written various chapters for handbooks and manuals on pump intakes and swirling flow.

-Our knowledge related to Hydraulic Institute acceptance criteria is boosted by Alden’s Director of Hydraulic Modeling, who currently serves as the Vice Chair of the ANSI/HI 9.8-2018 Intake Design Committee and actively participates in the ANSI/HI 9.6.6-2016 Pump Piping Standards Committee.
+Our knowledge related to Hydraulic Institute acceptance criteria is boosted by Alden’s Director of Hydraulic Modeling, who currently serves as the Chair of the ANSI/HI 9.8-2018 Intake Design Committee and actively participates in the ANSI/HI 9.6.6-2016 Pump Piping Standards Committee.

 No matter if its fresh water intakes, flood control pumping stations, sewerage pumping plants, cooling water intakes, reactor containment sumps, pumped storage intake structures, or other pump intakes—Alden is your partner in ensuring a successful pump station design.